 Continue scrolling for other fruits, including strawberries, bananas, and cranberries PLUS a homemade fruit leather video.

-Note: The two dehydrators I’ve used include the Excalibur and an expandable Nesco dehydrator.![]()
+Note: The two food dehydrators I’ve used include the Excalibur and an expandable Nesco dehydrator.

-I’m certainly still a dehydrating rookie myself, but I did try a few different ways to “pre-treat” some fruits, like apples.
-When buying dried fruit, you’ll notice that some packages claim “sulfate free!” while other have “potassium sulfate” in their ingredients list.
+When I was learning how to dehydrate fresh fruit I tried a few different ways to “pre-treat” some fruits, like apples.
+When buying dried fruit, you’ll notice that some packages claim “sulfate free!” while others have “potassium sulfate” in their ingredients list.
 Some fruits need to be pre-treated before dehydrating in order to make them taste better, look better, or last longer.

-Generally you want to avoid potassium sulfate, just because it’s one more chemical you don’t need.
+Generally, you want to avoid potassium sulfate, just because it’s one more chemical you don’t need.
 For home dehydrating, I didn’t want to have to seek out any fancy ingredients.
-Luckily I read in the book Making the Best of Basics (a great resource on traditional foods, even though it’s aimed at preparing for emergencies) some alternative pre-treatment options using ingredients I had in my kitchen.
+Luckily I read about some alternative pre-treatment options using ingredients I had in my kitchen.
+Wildly Organic doesn’t have any harmful additives in their dried fruit.

 How to Dehydrate Apples

-- Steam for 3-4 minutes.
-This was so easy to do with a steamer basket, and the end result was very light, less chewy than the other version, and a very fun snack that my whole family liked.
-Just be sure to rinse with cold water when the time is up and blot dry before arranging on the dehydrator tray.
+This was so easy to do with a steamer basket (this is my favorite steamer basket), and the end result was very light, less chewy than the other version, and a very fun snack that my whole family liked.
+Just be sure to rinse with cold water when the time is up and blot dry before arranging on the food dehydrator tray.

-- Soak in lemon or lime or pineapple juice and water, 1:4 ratio .
+1:4 ratio.
 Also easy to do; I used the same pretreat liquid, 1/4 cup lime juice and 1 cup water, for apples and bananas since I wasn’t drying a big quantity.
 These apples are more dense and chewy, but I didn’t notice the flavor of the citrus fruit coming through too much, so that was a good thing.

 The steamed apples are on the right, soaked on the left.
 Strawberries prepared two different ways as well.